Dubai Police Force

+The force is currently led by Abdullah Khalifa Al Marri, whose formal title is the Commander-in-Chief of Dubai Police; he succeeded Khamis Mattar Al Mezaina in the year 2017.
+Dhahi Khalfan Tamim serves as the Deputy Chief of Police and General Security since 2013.

 History

-The Dubai Police Force was founded on 1 June 1956 in Naif (a locality in the Deira side of Dubai) with only 29 members, with the first police station being known as 'Naif Fort'.
+Founded on 1 June 1956, the Dubai Police Force started in Naif (a locality in the Deira side of Dubai) with only 29 members, with the first police station being known as 'Naif Fort'.
 The size of the force increased gradually, to 105 in 1960 and to 430 by 1967.
 In 1973, the force moved its headquarters to their current location of Al-Twar, on Al-Etihad Street in Dubai.
-At present, a further move is being planned to a newly constructed headquarters, again in Deira.